 Let's assume you have $10,000 you can set aside.
 What should you do with that money?
 Well, it partially depends on how long you plan on setting aside that money.
 Here are some popular investment options, broken down by the time you should expect to leave the money alone.

 If possible, millennials should be focused on investing to save for retirement, so those funds can grow for several decades.
 The $10,000 you invest now can grow to hundreds of thousands of dollars, but only if it's invested well and left alone long enough.

 However, you may have some good reasons to want to access your funds sooner.
 Perhaps you are saving for a home, car, education, or another big expense.

 If this is the case for you, some investment options allow you to preserve your savings while enjoying modest gains and income.
 Consider investing in a mix of these vehicles to spread your risk.

-Treasuries: The U.S. government always pays its debts.
+The U.S. government always pays its debts.
 That’s why U.S. Treasury Bonds are some of the most sought-after investments for people looking to preserve their savings and earn some passive income as well.
-You will not get rich through Treasuries alone (interest rates for these bonds in 2019 range from roughly 1.4% to a little more than 2%), but they are a good place to put money that you may need within a relatively short time horizon.
+You will not get rich through Treasuries alone (interest rates for a 30-year U.S. Treasury bond in 2020 have ranged from a low of 0.99% to a high of 2.33%), but they are a good place to put money that you may need within a relatively short time horizon.
 You can purchase Treasury bonds that payout as quickly as one month and as far out as 30 years.